CRPropa/sophia_next/README.md

 Actually, it's ready to use!
 However, a lot of the internal code needs more modernisation in every regard and can not be multi-threaded for the time being.
 This is work in progress, thus the code shall become more expressive and maybe be improved by further details some day.

 ## How easy is it to get running?
-Not at all, on your Linux system.
+Super straight-forward on your Linux system and with no special dependencies.
 Just clone this repository to ```yourDirectory``` and in it run in your terminal
 ```
 mkdir build
 cd build